-SSS online registration guide and steps to check SSS contributions and membership data records online in 2019 for voluntary members, self-employed, OFW, and private sector employees.
+SSS online registration guide and steps to check SSS contributions and membership data records online in 2021 for voluntary members, self-employed, OFW, and employees.

 Members that have internet access can make online transactions like setting appointments to specific SSS servicing branch, get their existing 10-digit SSS ID number, members data change E4, update contact information, salary loan application, and submit retirement benefits claim application.

-They just need to make an online registration though sss.gov.ph.
+They just need to make online registration through sss.gov.ph.
 Registration is free of charge, very simple, and would only take less than 30 minutes to complete.
-SSS or Social Security System of the Republic of Philippines plays vital role in the country’s workforce particularly those members who are employed in private sectors, household employees, self-employed, voluntary members, non-working spouse of SSS member, and enrolled Overseas Filipino Workers (OFW).
+SSS or Social Security System of the Republic of Philippines plays a vital role in the country’s workforce particularly those members who are employed in private sectors, household employees, self-employed, voluntary members, non-working spouses of SSS members, and enrolled Overseas Filipino Workers (OFW).

-To register your SSS account or view your SSS contribution online, you need to have a desktop or laptop computer which has installed web browser (Firefox, Chrome, and internet explorer) and has an internet connection.
+Before you can view your SSS contribution online, you first need to register your SSS account online.
+You need to have a desktop or laptop computer which has an installed web browser (Firefox, Chrome, and internet explorer) and has an internet connection.
 By the way, SSS recommends internet explorer as the browser to use when viewing your contribution online.

 SSS Online Registration in 5 Steps